 Rubies can command the highest per-carat price of any colored stone and 12th May 2015, a 25.59-carat ruby ring sold for $1,267 million per carat, setting a new record at auction for a coloured gemstone.

-If you’re looking to invest in this royal gem, browse our Ruby Shopping Guide for the finer details regarding colour, cut and clarity.
+If you’re looking to invest in this royal gem, browse our Ruby Buying Guide for the finer details regarding colour, cut and clarity.
 We’ve also got plenty of ruby ring ideas for you if you’re looking to treat yourself, or your loved one, to a bit of birthday bling.

 Or, contact us to set an appointment to view our range of loose rubies and we can design a bespoke piece of jewellery for you.
 The choice is yours!